Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-02/week-02-minutes.md

 ## GIT use
 - Rebase - still unsure depending on complexity, but ideally use whenever possible
 - Make sure to merge to main before midnight Sunday each week
-- Each issue should be a seperate branch
+- Each issue should be a separate branch
 ## Work Splitting
 - Meeting Wednesday 21st, after OOPP lecture, CSE Offices
     - Schema first, then divide tasks